clairey-zx81/json-model/BACKLOG.md

 - [ ] c-backend: more separate headers to avoid unused warnings.
 - [ ] c-backend: add a common prefix to all internal functions.
 - [ ] design: allow regular extension to use references `/...($XXX).../SOME-OPTION`
+- [ ] design: should it allow unexpected ints as constants?
 - [ ] dynamic: JSON IR to lambda?!
 - [ ] backend: add JSON IR
 - [ ] backend: direct code for blaze?